 Exhibit At Perrysburg Municipal Building

-I have been so impressed at the way several communities here in Northwest Ohio are thinking outside the box for ways to bring art into public spaces.
+Communities in Northwest Ohio are thinking outside the box for ways to bring art into public spaces.
 My sacred architecture paintings and prints will be exhibited at the Perrysburg Municipal Building from March 6-April 24.

-The exteriors of local churches shape the landscape of daily life-about-town, but it is their interiors which have helped shape spiritual lives for centuries.
+The exteriors of local churches shape the landscape of daily life-about-town, but their interiors have helped shape spiritual lives for centuries.
 In Europe, cavernous sacred spaces were built for throngs of religious activity, but now hold only shadows of those presences.
 The shapes of archways reaching towards heaven, the rhythm of dark and light passing through complex spaces inspire a sense of quiet awe and shadowy mystery.
 Though they were intended to be centers of civic and religious life, they often retain only vestiges of that importance in community life.
 They are also an evocative metaphor for our own interior lives – that place where there is only listening and waiting in the darkness.

 Like the structures that inspired them, my paintings are layered, image covering image, sometimes sanded or scraped away so that the painting itself becomes a palimpsest of history like the ancient buildings, addressing the tension between the permanent and the passing.